nicholasmccall/arduino-projects/README.md

 3. A component list outlining required components with a naming convention of - {Project Name} Component List.csv
 4. A circuit schematic with a naming convention of - {Project Name} Schematic.pdf
 5. Source code in the src folder

+Note that my code may or may not be consistent with Paul's suggested homeworks.
+I generally look for something interesting to do that helps me practice building circuits and/or following different coding patterns.